 Activity Additional Activities Student Comment/reflection

-Investigate NHS Pharmacy First
+Investigate NHS Pharmacy First Participate in a

-Plus and discuss with pharmacy
+Plus and discuss with the consultation relating to

-Team.
+facilitator and team to the supply of a medicine

+demonstrate your using a PGD.

+understanding.
+Demonstrate and get

+feedback on your clinical

+decision-making skills.

+Complete the relevant

+SBAR.

 Continue to demonstrate

 competency in delivery of the

 Pharmacy First Service as

 described in years 2, 3 (and

 4), especially around

 differential diagnosis.

-Demonstrate knowledge of Pharmacy First interventions and be involved in patient consultations for this.
-Complete an SBAR Is your facilitator an independent prescriber (IP).
-Is there a "common Clinical Conditions clinic in your pharmacy - gain an understanding of the role of the IP in a common clinical conditions clinic.
-What considerations are there for IP in community pharmacy?
+Demonstrate knowledge of Complete an SBAR

+Pharmacy First interventions and

+be involved in patient

+consultations for this.

+Is your facilitator an independent

+prescriber (IP).
+Is there a

+"common Clinical Conditions

+clinic in your pharmacy - do a

+reflection on the role of the IP

+in a common clinical

+conditions' clinic.
+What

+considerations are there for IP in

+community pharmacy?